 Combine your visit to the Castle with a walk in Merlin Woods and fun at Doughiska Playground.

-You might also enjoy reading Best Playgrounds in Galway
+You May Also Enjoy Best Playgrounds in Galway

 Nenagh Castle, Tipperary